 While Siamese algae eaters are easy to care for and feed, breeding them is another story.
 It’s highly unlikely that individual tank owners can breed them, as most of them breed exclusively in specialized farms with hormonal interventions.

 Part of the reason is because the mature females are much larger than males.
 Changing water conditions like the temperature or pH could be a trigger.
 But no one actually knows how to breed these fishes in a home aquarium.

 And so the most fundamental question remains.
 Should you get a Siamese algae eater for your freshwater tank?
 Whether you are experienced or a total beginner, it should be fairly easy and straightforward to keep them.

 They’re very peaceful and relatively adaptable, so they can thrive in a community tank too.
 More importantly, they will get rid of any algae to keep your aquarium looking clean and neat.
 Not to mention that their active tendencies will create movements within for a livelier environment.

 Do your best to comply with the tank requirements and food supplements that we’ve mentioned, which aren’t much or difficult at all.
 This way, you will keep your fish happy and healthy to live a long, fulfilling life!

 When all is said and done, Siamese algae eaters can probably fit in and survive in whatever tank you have in mind.
 As long as the water conditions are tolerable and there are no notoriously aggressive tank mates, these fishes will thrive.

-They are easy to find from any store, affordable and easy to care.
+They are easy to find in any pet shop, affordable, and easy to care.
 For most hobbyists, they are the obvious final element to tie up a healthy tank ecosystem.
 Perfect for beginners and experts alike, there is a reason why these algae eaters are beloved and popular.
 Good luck!